Naria Upazila: History

 Naria was historically a part of the Idilpur division of the Chandradwip kingdom based in nearby Barisal.
-By the 15th century, the area was under the rule of a Baro-Bhuiyan chieftain known as Kedar Ray whose capital was in nearby Bikrampur.
+By the 15th century, the area was under the rule of Baro-Bhuiyan chieftain Kedar Ray whose capital was in nearby Bikrampur.
 When the Mughal subahdar of Bengal Man Singh I went to attack Bikrampur, his allies had been defeated by Kedar Ray and took refuge in a place called Srinagar in present-day Naria.
 Mansingh sent an army to rescue the allies and a fierce battle took place leading to the wounding of Kedar Ray and his eventual death.
 Srinagar was then renamed to Fatehjangpur (city of war victory) as a sign of victory.
 Today, there is also a place called Kedarpur in Naria which was supposedly a new city which Kedar Ray was planning to develop but was unable to because of his death.
 The ruins of the trench he was digging around the house still exist is called the Fence (Ber) of Kedar Ray's residence.

 Naria was established as a thana in 1930 and incorporated into the Madaripur Mahakuma (subdivision) of the District of Faridpur.
-Notable zamindars in the area included the family of Alhaj Ghiyasuddin Ahmad Chowdhury (former member of the National Assembly of Pakistan), Khan Saheb Abdul Aziz Munshi and Mezbah Uddin Chowdhury.
+Notable zamindars in the area included the family of Alhaj Ghiyasuddin Ahmad Chowdhury (former member of the National Assembly of Pakistan), Abdul Aziz Munshi(Khan Saheb) and Mezbah Uddin Chowdhury.